Filament Group a jQuery UI Sponsor and Design Team Lead

 Other upcoming plug-ins include a Spinner for incrementing an input’s value, an Autocomplete component and some really helpful utilities like an “iframe fix” and overlay for dialogs and a postitionTo utility for alignment, positioning and handling collision detection in a consistent way across all widgets.

 In the near future, we’re also planning to add user-submitted themes, ratings and sorting to the ThemeRoller gallery so anyone can add their own masterworks for others to download.
-In the meantime, if you have a theme you’d like to share, please post a link in the comments and we’ll consider adding it to the app manually for now.

 Interested in joining the good fight?